Meyer Levin (military)

 A year later, although he was off duty, he volunteered to be the spotter and bombardier for a combat mission near New Guinea.
 During its return, the B-17 ran low on fuel and made a forced landing into stormy seas.
 Levin remained in the plane and released the life raft which saved the lives of the three other crew members.
 In doing so, however, Levin was injured and died when the plane sank.

-Levin won the distinguished flying cross for bombing the IJN light cruiser Natori, the silver star for a direct hit on a 15,000 ton Japanese transport, and the oak leaf cluster for gallantry.
+Levin received the distinguished flying cross for bombing the IJN light cruiser Natori, the silver star for a direct hit on a 15,000 ton Japanese transport, and the oak leaf cluster for gallantry.
 He is remembered as one of the first American heroes of World War II for sacrificing his own life to save members of his crew.

 Early life

 Levin was born June 5, 1916, in Rochester, New York to Jewish parents, Samuel Levin and Leah Levin.
 The family moved to Brooklyn when Meyer was 14 years old.
 His father was a tailor and clothing inspector for the Navy; they lived at 1504 East Thirty-third Street in Brooklyn.

 After Levin graduated from Brooklyn Technical High School, he enrolled in a government aeronautical school, where he graduated second highest in his class.
 He spent the next three years trying to find work in the aircraft industry, but was continually denied a job due to his Jewish heritage.
 He then decided to enlist in the military.